 - Self-Regulation As A Goal– This can be difficult at first since you are often unaware of how certain trauma responses have become normalized defenses within your body.
 So, you must first work to educate yourself on the effect of trauma on the mind, body, and spirit, then work to develop self-awareness.
 Within your own personal being, you must learn to identify how your trauma, and it’s resulting stress responses, are impacting your life right now.
 How are your trauma responses manifesting in your thoughts, words, actions, and in your body?
 With awareness, you can begin working on regulating your responses a bit more each day.
 Over time, you can then develop a practice for self-regulation, that is guided by the Eightfold Path of Yoga, for example, in order to move from simply healing, toward thriving after healing.

 - Ongoing Somatic And Creative Release– Mantras, Asanas, dancing, singing, crafting, hiking, swimming, painting…anything that you are naturally drawn to, that fully involves using your body and mind in an intentional, free, but still controlled way, will help you to start releasing the stored tensions and stresses that you still possess, or continue to accumulate, from your traumatic experience or experiences.
 A good way to begin is to start a practice that you can commit to doing at least every week, then work your way up to doing your practice each day, mixing and changing it up as you see fit until you find your right groove.
-As you work on releasing any stored traumatic tensions from your body each day, you may start with Asanas, then move to Pranayamas (to regulate your breath).
-This can be a great starting point for trauma survivors to begin with since these two limbs are tangible and practical enough that with time, they can inspire practices for self-regulation in all other areas of the Eightfold Path as well.
-This can essentially move a person from not just healing his/her traumatic experience, but assist with internally thriving in a more integrated way in the long-run as well.
-Remember, please, that you cannot control the past, nor controlled what happened to you, but you can control your choices moving forward, even if you cannot fully control all of your boldly responses and triggers right now.
+As you work on releasing any stored traumatic tensions from your body through Yoga each day, for example, you may start with Asanas, then move to Pranayamas (to regulate your breath).
+This can be a great starting point for trauma survivors to begin with since these two limbs are tangible and practical enough that with time, they can inspire practices for self-regulation in all other areas of the Eightfold Path as well once the body is sufficiently calmed down.
+This can essentially move a person from not just healing his/her traumatic experience, but assist them with internally thriving in a more integrated way in the long-run as well.
+Remember, please, that you cannot control the past, nor control what happened to you, but you can control your choices moving forward, even if you cannot fully control all of your boldly responses and triggers right now.
 With applied effort, over time, as you gain mastery (confident, relaxed, control) of yourself, using all of the weights of your past experience to develop your resiliency muscles, you will find that even simply having this one tool alone in your kit is enough to get you through processing your physical pain/trauma symptoms effectively.

 - Commit To Your Health and Self-Care– Healing and thriving are lifelong processes.
 You are not somehow done with your learning, or life, one day before death, after which you can then sit on the beach staring at the sunset for all of eternity.
 Life is with you until your very last breath.
 You will navigate through life in your body, and interact in the world, until your very last breath.
 Commit to life-long growth, development, and refinement for your greatest expression in the world.
 Since you know, or now know, that health is your choice, and you know that you have your whole life (even if it just one more day) ahead of you to liberate yourself from suffering, do not deny yourself of this.